 CASE SUMMARY

 This case report describes the unexpected discovery and treatment of a low-grade AMN (LAMN) in a 74-year-old man undergoing laparoscopic hemicolectomy for transverse colon adenocarcinoma (AC).
 Preoperatively, non-specific gastrointestinal symptoms and elevated tumor markers masked the presence of AMN.
 The tumor, presumed to be an AMN peritoneal cyst intraoperatively, was confirmed as LAMN through histopathological examination.
-The neoplasm exhibited mucin accumulation and a distinct immunohistochemical (IHC) profile: Positive for Homeobox protein CDX-2, Cytokeratin 20, special AT-rich sequence-binding protein 2, and Mucin 2 but negative for cytokeratin 7 and Paired box gene 8.
+The neoplasm exhibited mucin accumulation and a distinct immunohistochemical profile: Positive for Homeobox protein CDX-2, Cytokeratin 20, special AT-rich sequence-binding protein 2, and Mucin 2 but negative for cytokeratin 7 and Paired box gene 8.
 This profile aids in distinguishing appendiceal and ovarian mucinous tumors.
 Postoperative recovery was uncomplicated, and the patient initiated adjuvant chemotherapy for the colon AC.

 CONCLUSION